-The data that We collect from you and process on our Site may be transferred to and stored at, a destination outside the European Economic Area ("EEA").
-It may also be processed by staff operating outside the EEA who work for Us or for one of Our suppliers.
+The data that we collect from you and process on our site may be transferred to and stored at a destination outside the European Economic Area (“EEA”).
+It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
 Such staff may be engaged in, among other things, responding to your inquiries and the provision of support services.
-We have adopted globally recognized privacy principles and only collect and/or share your personal information to the extent it is necessary to conduct business and perform requested services.
-Where personal data originating from the EEA is transferred to countries that are not recognized by the European Commission as offering an adequate level of personal information protection, such transfers are covered by alternate safeguards.
+We have adopted globally recognised privacy principles and only collect and/or share your personal information to the extent it is necessary to conduct business and perform requested services.
+Where personal data originating from the EEA is transferred to countries that are not recognised by the European Commission as offering an adequate level of personal information protection, such transfers are covered by alternate safeguards.
 These include entering into the appropriate data processing agreements, and if required, EU standard contractual clauses for the transfer of information as approved by the European Commission.

 By submitting your personal data, you agree to this transfer, storing or processing.

-If you would like further information please contact Us (see ‘Contact’ below).
-We will not otherwise transfer your personal data outside of the United Kingdom OR EEA or to any organisation (or subordinate bodies) governed by public international law or which is set up under any agreement between two or more countries.
+If you would like further information please contact us (see ‘How to Contact Us’ below).
+We will not otherwise transfer your personal data outside of the United Kingdom or EEA or to any organisation (or subordinate bodies) governed by public international law or which is set up under any agreement between two or more countries.